ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Server Components with revalidatePath: A New Era to Replace State Management in Next.js - <a href="https://medium.com/@qaffaf/server-components-with-revalidatepath-a-new-era-to-replace-state-management-in-next-js-7c13a874ba8d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deep Dive into next.config.js: Understanding the output Option in Next.js. - <a href="https://medium.com/javascript-in-plain-english/deep-dive-into-next-config-js-understanding-the-output-option-in-next-js-0d068090475b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asem Qaffaf`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>In web development, managing state can be complex.
-Traditional libraries like Redux and Zustand have been used to keep different parts of…</blockquote>
+<blockquote>The output option in next.config.js plays an increasingly vital role.
+In this post, we’ll dive into how the output option works with the…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>